Start With the Right First Move

 Who actually cares about it?

-When you pitch, you’re not just pitching a device.
-You’re pitching judgment, discipline, and direction.
+When you pitch, you’re not just presenting a device.
+You’re demonstrating judgment, discipline, and direction.

 Investors look at people before they look at patents.
 They’re listening for signals.

-And will they stay steady when something inevitably breaks?
+And maybe most importantly, will you stay steady when something inevitably breaks?

-Your idea may be smart.
-But investors are betting on your behavior when the smart part gets messy.
+Your idea may be strong.
+But investors are betting on how you operate when things get messy.

-That’s why preparation isn’t about pretty slides.
-It’s about thinking clearly before you speak.
+That’s why preparation isn’t about perfect slides.
+It’s about clear thinking.

 Let’s make it practical.